hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 ### Threshold guidelines

 The user manual provides [guidelines on IDR thresholds](https://sites.google.com/site/anshulkundaje/projects/idr#TOC-GETTING-THRESHOLDS-TO-TRUNCATE-PEAK-LISTS) which are recommended for the different types of IDR analyses.
-Dependning on the organism you are studying and the total number of peaks you are starting with you will want to modify the thresholds accordingly.
+Depending on the organism you are studying and the total number of peaks you are starting with you will want to modify the thresholds accordingly.

 An example for our analysis is described below: